pratik-choudhari/FleetTrack/README.md

 ## Setup

-- Kafka and zookeeper are on docker - https://medium.com/@amberkakkar01/getting-started-with-apache-kafka-on-docker-a-step-by-step-guide-48e71e241cf2
+- Start Kafka, Zookeeper, PostgreSQL and Metabase on Docker
+  - `cd src`
+  - `docker-compose up -d --build`
+- Setup Python environment for the project and install dependencies from requirements.txt
+- Create .env in root of project, use .env.example as a reference
+- Initialize alembic to handle db migrations
+  - `alembic init alembic`
+  - `alembic revision -m "<message>"`
+  - `alembic migrate head`

-## Features
+## Run the project

+- Run scripts in the following order:
+  - producer.py
+  - consumer.py
-- geofencing
+  - run.py
-- engine control module
+- Open

-## Kafka commands

-- kafka-console-producer.sh --broker-list localhost:9092 --topic trip-ping
-- kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic trip-ping --from-beginning